Paul Scholes: Personal life

 Scholes is asthmatic, and suffered from Osgood–Schlatter disease (a knee condition that affects young athletes).
 He married his childhood sweetheart, Claire (née Froggatt), in Wrexham, Wales, in February 1999.
 They live in the village of Grasscroft in Greater Manchester, and have a daughter and two sons, the younger of whom has autism.
 His daughter Alicia Scholes is Netball Superleague player and member of the England national netball team.
-In 2020, Scholes and his wife separated, and shared custody of their disabled son.
+In 2020, Scholes and his wife separated, and shared custody of their autistic son.

 His off-field personality is said by some to be in stark contrast to the attitude of the stereotypical professional footballer.
 In an interview given before Euro 2004, Scholes described his ideal day as "train in the morning, pick up my children from school, play with them, have tea, put them to bed and then watch a bit of TV".

 Roy Keane once highlighted that Scholes did not like the "celebrity bullshit" side of professional sports.
 With regard to his shunning of celebrity, and instead keeping to his intention to solely focus on doing his job ("a professional footballer"), Keane applauded Scholes after his retirement.

 Scholes is known to enjoy betting on football.
 In June 2019, he was fined and warned over his future conduct by The Football Association (FA) after placing bets worth £26,159 on matches during his time as a director of Salford City.
 At a tribunal, he was found to have placed 140 bets over three and a half years, in contravention of the FA's gambling rules.
 The FA fined Scholes £8,000 and asked him to contribute to the costs of the tribunal.